SyamSundarKirubakaran/DSA_Java/README.md

 - [ ] One -> Linear Search
 - [ ] Two -> Binary Search
 - [ ] Three -> Find a pair in an array whose sum is equal to given number (Hash Approach) - Brute Force, Quick Sort and search complement, Hash Table
-- [ ] Four -> Element that occurs more than n/2 times - Unsorted
+- [ ] Four -> Element that occurs more than n/2 times - Unsorted - Moore's Voting Algorithm, but using quick sort followed by count [or] HashMap
 - [ ] Five -> Element that occurs more than n/2 times - Sorted
-- [ ] Six -> Largest Difference such that the smaller number appears before larger number
+- [X] Six -> Largest Difference such that the smaller number appears before larger number
-- [ ] Seven -> Largest Difference such that the smaller number appears before larger number - Less space complexity
+- [X] Seven -> Largest Difference such that the smaller number appears before larger number - Less space complexity
-- [ ] Eight -> Largest Difference such that the smaller number appears before larger number - Min So Far
+- [X] Eight -> Largest Difference such that the smaller number appears before larger number - Min So Far
 - [ ] Nine -> Find the number occurring odd number of times in the given array(Only one element occurs odd number of times)
 - [ ] Ten -> Separate 0's and 1's in an array
 - [ ] Eleven -> Separate Even and Odd numbers in an array